pearu/sympycore/doc/evaluation_rules.rst

 .. admonition:: Rule 5: distributivity

-  `Distributivity`__ law of multiplication over addition is applied only when a sum is multiplied by a number that is not extended number.
+  `Distributivity`__ law of multiplication over addition is applied only when a sum is multiplied by a number that is not an extended number.

   For example::